Explanation of the street naming and street numbering process.

 Unless the house name is the fundamental part of the postal address the Royal Mail keep house names in their 'alias' file.

 Stockport Metropolitan Borough Council is not responsible for issuing new postcodes that is the responsibility of the Royal Mail.
 However they will not issue a postcode for a new street unless requested to do so by the council.

 Queries about postcodes can be dealt with by the Royal Mail by contacting them on their postcode enquiry line 08456 04 50 60 or visiting their website www.royalmail.com/portal/rm

 If you have delivery problems telephone the Royal Mail’s Customer Service Centre - 0845 7740 740

 Renaming/renumbering existing buildings is normally only considered when changes occur which give rise (or are likely to give rise) to problems for the occupiers, Royal Mail or Emergency Services etc.

 Requests to apply for a change of address for other reasons than the above, will be considered on a case by case basis and will incur a fee of £200 to cover the costs of administration, consultation, correspondence and investigation of the current addressing issues.

 Your initial street naming and numbering process does not attract a fee.
 In instances where a development/scheme has already been named and numbered and a change is requested, please note that a fee of £200 is payable.

-Contact Building Control for Street Naming, Dangerous Structures and Demolition enquiries (contact details below).
+Contact Building Control for Street Naming, Dangerous Structures and Demolition enquiries (contact details on the right).

 Please note: It is only possible to discuss Street Naming and Numbering issues on Wednesdays, Thursdays and Fridays.